NetLab-ECO-UFRJ/itd_quarto/data/2025/doc_backups/eu_ADS_PI.md

 sample responses to confirm the presence of standardized formats or accompanying metadata.

--   **Yes, through the GUI**
+-   Yes, through the GUI

--   **Yes, through the API**
+-   Yes, through the API

--   No
+-   **No**

-The time is offered in UTC.
-Timestamps are returned in coordinated universal time (UTC), respecting the standardized ISO 8601 formats.
-There is no automatic localised formatting, and locale data (e.g., language or region) is not attached unless explicitly requested or inferred.
-Multiple currencies are used, though they are specified in standard ISO currency codes, not localized formatted strings.
+Pinterest does not provide a public API that offers systematic access to an ad repository or the ability to extract advertising content data for broad research purposes, so this question is not applicable in this context.

 ### COMPLETENESS